alessandro11/ansible-desafio-2/README.md

 ansible-playbook playbook.yml -l <server>
 ```

-on this repository there is a short file describing mine mini
+on this repository there is a short file (hosts) describing mine mini
 infrastructure, nevertheless in case needs to be adjusted the inventory,
-please adjust.
-(Remind -i <inventory_file>).
+please adjust. (for sure there is a global inventory :) and the
+command above should be enough).

 # Results

 At the end of the command above you should have a fully setup node
 application, with the following futures:

---* All the system packages required.
+* All the system packages required.
---* An non privilege user in the system running the application.
+* An non privilege user in the system running the application.
---* Credentials (pub key) to access and make easier deploy.
+* Credentials (pub key) to access and make easier deploy.
---* The service start resilient using the native systemd.
+* The service start resilient using the native systemd.
---* Nginx http/https service running, see notes for https.¹
+* Nginx http/https service running, see notes for https.¹
---* Script running each minute checking the health of the node app.
+* Script running each minute checking the health of the node app.
---* Script running every midnight sending email about the routes access and frequencies.
+* Script running every midnight sending email about the routes access and frequencies.
---* Script to generate a workload in the server.
+* Script to generate a workload in the server.
---* An easy switch of the versions among NodeJS via virtual env (NVM).
+* An easy switch of the versions among NodeJS via virtual env (NVM).
---* Easy and safe deploy and rollback of the application, see notes.²
+* Easy and safe deploy and rollback of the application, see notes.²

 ¹ Nginx has been setup with https, however an certificate needs to be
 generate according to the domain.
 The challenge says to setup and not